GUIDELINES FOR MEDIA ACCREDITATION FOR THE 2026 EKITI STATE GOVERNORSHIP ELECTION

 - Select the election being applied for

-- Upload the application letter containing staff names
+- Upload application letter containing staff name

-- Indicate the number of proposed staff
+- Fill column for the number of proposed staff

 - Select the location of coverage